A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: Simulation studies

-Average sample sizes for selected treatment groups are presented at Table \ref{T:asn_con}.
-Across all three underlying response $\boldsymbol{\mu}$'s, RABR robustly reaches the final desired sample size for the placebo, $S_1$, $S_2$ and $S_3$ at $42$, $42$, $18$ and $18$, respectively.
-For example, under the linear response $\boldsymbol{\mu}_A$, the placebo and $S_1$ receive sizes of $42.01$ and $40.69$.
-However, DBCD's performance is sensitive to different choices of $\boldsymbol{\mu}$, and could not assign $35\%$ to both placebo and $S_1$.
-Figure \ref{F:sample_size} demonstrates the sample proportion of RABR and DBCD with $\lambda=2$ at each of the $60$ RAR checkpoints after burn-in period.
-The final observed proportions are reported in the text on the right to each sub-plot, while the targets are projected by the horizontal dashed lines.
-Starting from an equal sample proportion of $25\%$ right after the burn-in period, our RABR accurately and robustly reaches the desired treatment group allocations under all three $\boldsymbol{\mu}$'s.
+Average sample sizes (ASNs) for selected treatment groups are presented at Table \ref{T:asn_con}.
+Across all three underlying response $\boldsymbol{\mu}$'s, RABR generally approaches the final desired sample size for the placebo, $S_1$, $S_2$ and $S_3$ at $42$, $42$, $18$ and $18$, respectively.
+The ASNs ($41.99$ in placebo and $40.44$ in $S_1$) are closer to targets under $\boldsymbol{\mu}_A$ where the best dose is separated well from the other two doses, but deviate moderately under $\boldsymbol{\mu}_C$, where response means of active treatment groups are close at $1$, $1.15$ and $1.2$.
+On the other hand, the ASNs of the placebo group and the selected group $S_1$ in DBCD do not reach the target of $42$.
+Figure \ref{F:sample_size} visualizes the sample proportion of RABR and DBCD with $\lambda=2$ at each of the $60$ adaptations after burn-in period.
+The final observed proportions are reported in the text to the right of each sub-plot, while the targets are projected by the horizontal dashed lines.
+Starting from an equal sample proportion of $25\%$ right after the burn-in period, our RABR approaches the desired treatment group allocations.

+We provide some remarks on the superior power performance and the robustness of reaching target sample size in RABR as compared with DBCD.
+As shown in Table 2, RABR has much higher power than DBCD with varying $\lambda$ values.
+The reason is that RABR can effectively increase the sample size of placebo and $S_1$ to the target of 42 but decrease those in the two worst performing groups to $18$.
+For example under $\boldsymbol{\mu_A}$, RABR achieves $41.99$ in placebo and $40.44$ in $S_1$, while DBCD with $\lambda = -2$ has $29.96$ for placebo and $30.07$ for $S_1$.
+Moreover, RABR reaches the target sample size robustly under different treatment assumptions $\boldsymbol{\mu_A}$, $\boldsymbol{\mu_B}$ and $\boldsymbol{\mu_C}$ (Table \ref{T:asn_con}).
+On the other hand, the ASNs of DBCD are sensitive to the choice of parameter $\lambda$, which is selected at the study design stage with assumptions.
+When observed data deviate, our proposed RABR has a more robust performance than DBCD in reaching target sample size.